Contact Us

 National Research Lab

 Government funded research labs across the US are building entanglement-based secure network testbeds.
-Each lab has unique requirements for their entanglement-based secure network – for example, different hardware, software, control, and network protocol needs.
+Each lab has unique requirements for their entanglement-based quantum network – for example, different hardware, software, control, and network protocol needs.
 There are other differentiators as well, but they share an essential common goal: to accelerate the progress of entanglement-based secure networks and technologies.

 The scientists and engineers at the research lab in this example did incredible work developing the quantum hardware used to build the network, but required control and orchestration software to shift the network from experimental to scaleable operation and enable more users to leverage the testbed.
 This entanglement-based secure network testbed and experimental facility is open to their user community.
-The network leverages orchestration and control software to simplify management enabling seamless use of the network for both internal and external users.
+The network leverages orchestration and control software to simplify management, enabling seamless use of the network for both internal and external users.
 Access control and multitenancy is vital for any network, and especially those used by multiple organizations.

 The networks will eventually be capable of expanding across multiple cities and will connect with other similar networks as a wide area network.
 There are two primary methods for doing this:

-• quantum repeaters to enable longer distance entanglement-based links when they become commercially available.
+• Quantum repeaters to enable longer distance entanglement-based links when they become commercially available.

-• free space optical components, which could be terrestrial with fixed laser telescopes, or non-terrestrial with satellites to connect entanglement-based secure networks to one another.
+• Free-space optical components, which could be terrestrial with fixed laser telescopes, or non-terrestrial with satellites to connect entanglement-based secure networks to one another.

 These advances will also lead to the building of the Quantum Internet.